BibGuru MHRA Citation Generator

 • List your sources in alphabetical order by the last name of the first author

 • Give the first author's name as last name, first name; but subsequent authors as first name, last name.
-We will give an example below
+We give an example below

 • Sources without an author are listed by title in the alphabetical list